 Where to stay in Hong Kong

-One of the most important choices you make when planning a vacation is choosing the perfect location to stay in.
+One of the most important decisions you make when planning a vacation is choosing which area to stay in.

-For me, the perfect location involves some main points and I’ve always tried to keep count of that no matter if I was visiting Italy with a view, Germany or France.
+For me, the perfect location involves a checklist, and I’ve always tried to keep it in mind whether I was visiting Italy, Vietnam, or Zanzibar.

-First of all, it is all about location location location.
-And in Hong Kong as long as you stay close to the MTR you are all set.
-The fastest and most efficient way of getting around town is by MTR.
+First of all, it is all about location, location, location.
+And in Hong Kong, as long as you stay close to the MTR (the local subway system), you are all set.

-Secondly, I am a sucker for nice views.
-My friends know that when they travel with me, they must expect to have stairs involved because I always look for places with an incredible view.
-Understandably Hong Kong is not short of views!
-Breathtaking views.
+For seconds, I am a sucker for nice views.
+My friends know that when they travel with me, they should prepare for climbing because I always look for places with incredible vistas.
+Naturally, Hong Kong has plenty of these.

 Keeping the above in mind, here are a few great accommodation options for Hong Kong: